What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 • animal fur.

-Against the background of timely assistance to the patient, the symptoms can be erased, but after some time it progresses with renewed vigor and is no longer localized at the points of contact of the skin with the allergen, but is fixed on any part of the body.
-Experts draw attention to the fact that a frequent cause of such a relapse is nutrition for dermatitis, which is not adjusted to the needs of a weakened body.
-In this case food products are already provocateurs of an allergic response in the form of a dermatous rash.
+Against the backdrop of timely assistance provided to the patient, the symptoms may disappear, but after some time they progress with renewed vigor and are no longer localized in places where the skin contacts the allergen, but are fixed on any part of the body.
+Experts point out that a common cause of such a relapse is nutrition for dermatitis that is not adjusted to the needs of a weakened body.
+In this case food products act as provocateurs of an allergic response in the form of a dermatous rash.

 Important!
-A characteristic feature of dermatitis, enhanced by food allergens, are rashes that are not localized in the contact zone of the skin epidermis with external agents.
+A characteristic feature of dermatitis, aggravated by food allergens, are rashes that are not localized in the area of contact of the skin epidermis with external agents.

 It is not difficult to identify foods that actively provoke an allergic response.
-Nutritionists name a lot of foods with a high degree of risk of an allergic response of the body.
-In the event that the treatment of contact dermatitis is not accompanied by the inclusion of a diet in the therapeutic regimen, the disease takes an allergic form, and the doctor diagnoses the patient with allergic dermatitis.
+Nutritionists name many foods with a high risk of an allergic response in the body.
+If the treatment of contact dermatitis is not accompanied by the inclusion of a diet in the therapeutic regimen, the disease takes on an allergic form, and the doctor diagnoses the patient with allergic dermatitis.

-Nutritionists have identified a number of products that are considered prohibited in the diet for dermatitis in adults and children due to the high possibility of an allergic reaction of the body.
+Nutritionists have identified a number of foods that are considered prohibited in the diet for dermatitis in adults and children due to the high possibility of an allergic reaction of the body.

-The third group of foods, classified by nutritionists as a recommended set of foods for a diet for dermatitis, includes foods that are safe, from the point of view of specialists, foods.
+The third group of food products, classified by nutritionists as a recommended set of products for a diet for dermatitis, includes food products that are safe, from the point of view of specialists.

 Fatty meats: pork, fatty beef